China bluechips fall as consumer staples weigh; Hong Kong gains - NewsBreak

 ** China's central bank injected funds into the financial system through medium-term loans, while keeping the interest rate unchanged for the 20th straight month.

-** Consumer staples lost 1.4% amid resurgent COVID-19 cases and China’s zero-tolerance policy that hurt domestic consumption.
-The latest outbreak has disrupted activities in parts of China’s biggest manufacturing hubs.
+** Consumer staples (.CSICS) lost 1.4% amid resurgent COVID-19 cases and China's zero-tolerance policy that hurt domestic consumption.
+The latest outbreak has disrupted activities in parts of China's biggest manufacturing hubs. read more

-** Healthcare companies retreated 0.8%, with biotech firm BeiGene Ltd plunging nearly 13% in its Shanghai debut.
+** Healthcare companies (.CSIHCSI) retreated 0.8%, with biotech firm BeiGene Ltd plunging nearly 13% in its Shanghai debut.

-** Chinese real estate developers listed in mainland and Hong Kong rebounded around 1.3% each, after both indexes slumped in previous session as woes in property developer Shimao Group rekindled worries in China’s property sector.
+** Chinese real estate developers listed in mainland (.CSI000952) and Hong Kong (.HSMPI) rebounded around 1.3% each, after both indexes slumped in previous session as woes in property developer Shimao Group (0813.HK) rekindled worries in China's property sector. read more

-** Hong Kong’s benchmark Hang Seng Index edged up as index heavyweight Alibaba Group rose 3.4%, the biggest point contributor to the gauge.
+** Hong Kong's benchmark Hang Seng Index (.HSI) edged up as index heavyweight Alibaba Group (9988.HK) rose 3.4%, the biggest point contributor to the gauge.

-** Developer Shimao Group extended losses to a fourth session, down 2.5% at the noon break.
+** Developer Shimao Group (0813.HK) extended losses to a fourth session, down 2.5% at the noon break.

 Comments / 0